digitalrebar/provision/doc/high-availability.rst

 There are two strategies available for implementing high availability in dr-provision: automated failover using Raft for consensus and liveness checking, and manual failover via synchronous replication.
 The former is new in 4.6.0.
-The later has been available since v4.3.0, and will continue to remain available for the foreseeable future.
+The latter has been available since v4.3.0, and will continue to remain available for the foreseeable future.

 Prerequisites
 ~~~~~~~~~~~~~